aldotestino/dtree/README.md

 ```
 wls
 ```
-5. To define the depth digit:
+5. To define the depth digit: [the default depth is 0]
 ```
 wls 2
 ```

 6. This will output all the files and folders in that directory recursively